philippe-gregoire/SmartLampLabs/Lab1_SmartLampConnect.md

 You can optionally do this now, the steps would be:
 * Create a new Gateway type, e.g. `RaspiGateway`
 * Create a `RaspiGatewayX` instance (use the deviceId as password)
-* Modify the Node-RED flow on the RaspBerryPi so that the device connection type is now Gateway.
+* Modify the Node-RED flow on the RaspBerryPi so that the device connection type is now ***Gateway***.
 Modify both the WIoTP in and out nodes.
 * The gateway will now send the data on behalf of the device.

 # Conclusion